NatTuck/khoury-ntuck/courses/2017/09/cs3650/notes/16-real-malloc/notes.md

 >    the best it can trying to meet both goals at once.
 >  * For very large requests (>= 128KB by default), it relies on system
 >    memory mapping facilities, if supported.

+* Multiple threads are handled by multiple arenas.
+* A bunch of different technqiues get used for different size allocations
+* There are doubly linked lists, singly linked lists, queues, bins of non-constant size chunks, and stacks.

 ### tcmalloc (Google)